BM-20/Thesis/README.md

 - Navigate and delete stored test results

 ## Usage
-### 1. Remember to change the home directory where the folder for test, training, and validation will be stored.
+### 1. Remember to change the home directory where the test, training, and validation folder will be stored.

 ### 2. Add Model File